flaxsearch/BioSolr/ontology/elasticsearch/ontology-annotator/README.md

 It adds a new field type for the ontology annotation which is then expanded with additional data.

-There are currently three versions of the module:
+There are currently five versions of the module:

 - **es-ontology-annotator-es1.3** - this version should work with
 ElasticSearch versions prior to 1.4, although it has not been